awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 Select your task type in the following table to see example requests for Amazon Textract and Amazon Rekognition using the AWS SDK for Python \(Boto3\)\.

 ------
-#### [ Amazon Textract\- Key\-value pair extraction ]
+#### [ Amazon Textract – Key\-value pair extraction ]

 The following example uses the AWS SDK for Python \(Boto3\) to call `analyze_document` in us\-west\-2\.
-Replace the red, italicized text with your resources\.
+Replace the italicized red text with your resources\.
 Include the [https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopDataAttributes.html](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopDataAttributes.html) parameter if you are using the Amazon Mechanical Turk workforce\.
-For more information, see [analyze\_document](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/textract.html#Textract.Client.analyze_document) documention in the AWS SDK for Python \(Boto\) API Reference\.
+For more information, see the [analyze\_document](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/textract.html#Textract.Client.analyze_document) documention in the *AWS SDK for Python \(Boto\) API Reference*\.

 ```
    response = client.analyze_document(